 See the Academic Calendar for important dates.

-Students may register by logging in to Access Florida Tech, selecting the Student Academics tab and choosing the appropriate link under "Registration Tools," or at the Registration Center.
+Students may register by logging in to PAWS, selecting the Student Academics tab and choosing the appropriate link under "Registration Tools," or at the Registration Center.

 Students using the Registration Center must present a photo ID card and have their Registration form approved by their advisor before entering the registration area.

-Florida Tech reserves the right to add or change without notice, any information pertaining to class offerings, requirements, locations and fees published online and in the Schedule of Classes.
+Florida Tech reserves the right to add or change without notice, any information pertaining to class offerings, requirements, locations and fees published online.
 Students are held accountable for all information contained in the schedule and will only receive credit for courses in which they are officially registered.

 Students who will not be on campus during the summer and who wish to continue coursework may take approved courses online during the 8-week summer terms with prior approval from their academic advisor.